facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 Direct Private Investment refers to investing directly in private companies, real estate, or other non-publicly-traded assets.

-This strategy is similar in ways to Community Investment (pillar #2 above), but usually involves much larger investment sums, and results in direct ownership of portions of a project or business.
+This strategy is similar in ways to Community Investment (pillar #2 above), but usually involves larger investment sums, and results in direct ownership of portions of a project or business.
 This is in contrast to money placed with a micro-credit CDFI, which deploys your capital in the form of returnable loans.

 5. Philanthropy